walterhiggins/WMPJS/book-outline.md

     var mediumDoll = { size: 'Medium', inner: smallDoll };
     var largeDoll = { size: 'Large', inner: mediumDoll };

 Regardless of how the *largeDoll* object is created, its structure will be the same in both cases.
-We could use this *largeDoll* object as a parameter to the *openRussianDoll()* recursive function we defined earlier in chapter @@chapter{fworks}.
+We could use this *largeDoll* object as a parameter to the *openRussianDoll()* recursive function we defined earlier in chapter @@chapter{chapter-13}.
 To put this to the test, create a new file *russiandoll.js* in the *plugins/scriptcraft/plugins* folder and type the following:

 @@listing russiandoll.js A Russian Doll